-Showcasing an unrivalled line-up of over 120 influential speakers from across business, finance, politics, technology and the arts, the 21st Credit Suisse Asian Investment Conference (AIC), taking place March 19-22 in Hong Kong, will deliver unique insights into the theme of ‘Disruption as Usual’.
+Showcasing an unrivalled line-up of over 120 influential speakers from across business, finance, politics, technology and the arts, the 21st Credit Suisse Asian Investment Conference (AIC), taking place March 19-22 in Hong Kong SAR (China), will deliver unique insights into the theme of ‘Disruption as Usual’.

 Finding Value in Innovation

 How to compete against a backdrop of perpetual innovation and change is a topic which Imran Khan, Snap Inc.’s Chief Strategy Officer, knows a lot about.
 It’s been one year since the maker of the social media app Snapchat launched one of the most hotly anticipated IPOs.
 In the subsequent 12 months, it has faced challenges and implemented a number of changes to drive continued growth in a highly competitive industry.

 Certainly, it remains a challenge for investors to place a sensible valuation on the next big innovation in the face of constantly evolving technology, consumer tastes and regulation.
 To give some sense of the scale of the task, 70% of startup technology companies fail — usually around 20 months after the first financing round — according to venture capital data provider CBInsights1.
 How to avoid the pitfalls and pick a winner will be just one of the insights from AIC speakers Yoshimitsu Goto, Senior Executive Corporate Officer at SoftBank Group, and Shailendra Singh, Managing Director at Sequoia Capital India.

 At the same time, the disruption brought about by connected technologies is revolutionising the way economies and societies operate.